-(3) When in winter all seems lifeless, colorless and barren and death seems to reign…the real life activity is occuring deep below the surface!
+(3) When in winter all seems lifeless, colorless, and barren and death seems to reign…the real life activity is occurring deep below the surface!
 Roots push even downward and outward to find new life, new strength and new faith for a new growing season.

 Then comes spring with all its glories, and summer and then the time of fruiting and harvest…In season as ordered by the Father.
 So we must just give up and give in to this “process” of life and of death knowing that the times and seasons are in the Father’s hands.
 Blessings to you in this new year.
 May you grow and be fruitful in his serve and may I as well.
 You are in our heart and prayers.